There was once a little boy whose teeth would chatter in fear at night because a monster lived under his bed.

 Then she had an idea.
 What if she could invent a machine that matched stories to problems?
 Would it help monsters to vacate bedrooms, or a visit to the dentist less nerve-jangling?
 Would it make moving house more exciting rather than overwhelming?

 The mother put a pencil behind her ear and went into her shed for quite some time.
 Whirring and banging noises were heard early each morning.
-On some days, her family made her breakfast and left it at the door.

 Then one day, she came out of the shed to unveil her new invention.
 She was wearing what looked like an ancient pair of flying goggles, embellished with buttons and dials.
 She explained to the small boy, and his smaller sister, that these were Parachute Goggles.
 When charged up and switched on, they allowed the wearer to clearly see the parts of story books that helped children.
 The messages, that had been hidden beneath the story as if they were written with invisible ink, shone out with the help of this new contraption.
 The enlightening words that soothed and comforted them, the pictures and ideas that showed them that they were not alone, that things will get better, and that there is always hope.